Google AI search interface representing changing search behaviour and buyer discovery

 That means buyers will not always search in neat keyword phrases.
 They may ask questions like:

-Who can help us improve commercial visibility in Singapore?
+Who can help us improve commercial visibility?

 Why are our competitors appearing in AI answers but we are not?